stevukas/ebay-api-test/README.md

 You dont have to worry about Auth and Token, just make sure to add Comment where Token must be set and called.

+If you have any questions, please reach out to mustafa@simplecellinc.com